inbo/tutorials/content/tutorials/spatial_crs_coding/index.md

 strings.
 The latter represent a coordinate operation, not a CRS.
 Currently, support for most geodetic datums is already lacking in PROJ strings[^3] (unless one defines it indirectly, but likely less accurately, with the now deprecated `+towgs84` key).
-The WGS84 ensemble datum[^4] ([datum:EPSG::6326](https://epsg.org/datum_6326/World-Geodetic-System-1984-ensemble.html)) is now by default assumed for a CRS declared with a PROJ string.
+The WGS 84 ensemble datum[^4] ([datum:EPSG::6326](https://epsg.org/datum_6326/World-Geodetic-System-1984-ensemble.html)) is now by default assumed for a CRS declared with a PROJ string.